 Sweet and maple-y with a touch of salt, these maple candied pecans will be ready to top your salad or dessert with less than five minutes work.
-This recipe has three ingredients and no added oil.

 - 4 oz or about 1 cup of pecans